Dogs tend to be creatures of routine.

 Shortly before our JA pup received her rabies shot, we learned the Episcopal Church in Saratoga holds a Blessing of the Animals Service the first Sunday of each October, as many other churches do in honor of St. Francis of Assisi.
 We took her in to get blessed.
 Luckily she was small enough for me to hand carry her the whole time.
 She got to meet lots of people of all ages, see other dogs, cats, pet birds, even draft horses!

-You’ll want to make sure your pup has all of his required vaccinations before allowing him to have direct contact with unfamiliar surfaces—Parvo virus can live for months and years on the ground.
+You’ll want to make sure your pup has all (or at least most) of his required vaccinations before allowing him to have direct contact with unfamiliar surfaces.
+This subject is something to discuss with your veterinarian who can advise you of contagious illness outbreaks in your area (Parvovirus can live for months and years on the ground so it is important to weigh out the risks).
 After your pup has received all his vaccinations, you might also consider introducing your pup to the following places:

 - Professional groomer.
 While you may elect to bathe and groom your dog yourself long term, a positive visit to the professional doggie salon can help with noise desensitization and handling tremendously.
 Many JA pups behave like drama queens when it comes to nail trimming.
 A professional groomer will help you and your pup get over it

 - Doggie daycare or boarding facility.
 Similar to shopping for a puppy social facility or instructor, you want to find one who is welcoming to you and your JA pup.
 Usually the facility will perform a free temperament evaluation and provide a tour of the facility.
 Most of them only allow spayed/neutered animals beyond six months of age.
 PetCo’s Pooch Hotel is an exception in that they allow intact dogs that pass temperament evaluations

 - Hotel/motel stays.
 This one is easier after pup is potty trained, or you can try camping

 - Elevator/escalator rides